Mark your calendar: Upcoming events in the Lynchburg area (copy)

 March 31

-Buddy Guy, 6:30 to 8:30 p.m. at the Academy Center of the Arts in downtown Lynchburg.
-It only takes one listen to Buddy Guy’s latest album: The Blues Is Alive and Well, the eighteenth studio album of the greatest monument of blues still alive, Buddy Guy, to realize the album title is absolutely true.
+Buddy Guy, 6:30 to 8:30 p.m. at the Academy Center of the Arts in Downtown Lynchburg.
+It only takes one listen to Buddy Guy’s latest album: The Blues Is Alive and Well, the eighteenth studio album of the greatest monument of blues still alive, Buddy Guy, to realize that the album title is absolutely true.
 This show will be a new opportunity to admire Buddy Guy’s incredible talents as a performer.
-And if being a blues musician is about always maintaining a certain dialogue with the past, Colin James, singer, and Canadian musician, also will prove to the audience this style of music still is firmly in the present.
+And if being a blues musician is about always maintaining a certain dialogue with the past, Colin James, singer, and Canadian musician, will also prove to the audience that this style of music is still firmly in the present.
 Tickets range in price from $14 to $107.
 For more information, call the box office at (434) 846-8499.

 April 1 - 9